lcouper/DogHeartworm/README.md

 Q2: GBM identifying which climate / land cover predictors are important for each species

-## Just done / Next to do ##
+## Just done ##

 - One-hot encoding now working
-- Bayesian optimizaiton now working --
+- Bayesian optimizaiton now working

--   Need to increase nrounds and run in Sherlock (can do after CG responds)
+## Next to do ##

 - Log transform really skewed variables to reduce influence of extreme outliers on model performance?
-- Figure out how to do bootstrapping (After CG responds)
+- Increase nrounds of Bayesian optimization
+- Set up scripts and run on Sherlock or SCG
+- Set up bootstrapping
 - Figure out how to create partial dependence plots
 - Figure out: what is the difference between marginal effects and partial dependence?
 - Figure out: is "out of sample" prediction error the same as test error? (i.e., from when applying model from training data to test data)